davidhowell-tx/PS-Nexpose/README.md

 ```

 ### Sites
-Get a Quick Site Listing.
-Runs a single query to pull a small amount of information about all sites, as if you were navigating to the /site/listing.jsp page.
+Get a Quick Site Listing

+Single query, like navigating to the /site/listing.jsp page.
 ```
 Get-NPSite -Session $Session
 ```

 Get a verbose Site Listing.
-Runs an additional query for every site in the context, as if you were navigating to every site's page at site.jsp?siteid={ID}, and clicking on the "manage site" button to view full information.
+Multiple queries, like navigating to every site's page at site.jsp?siteid={ID}, then clicking on the "manage site" button.
 ```
 Get-NPSite -Session $Session -Config
 ```

-Limit the context by specifying a site name filter.
-Uses the -like switch, so wild cards do work.
+Get a verbose Site listing with a name filter
 ```
 Get-NPSite -Session $Session -Name "*Test*" -Config
 ```

-Limit the context to a specific site ID.
+Get information about a specific Site
 ```
 Get-NPSite -Session $Session -ID 1 -Config
 ```

 ### Reports
 Get a quick report listing.

-Runs a single query to pull a small amount of information about all reports, as if you were navigating to the /report/reports.jsp page.
+Single query, like navigating to the /report/reports.jsp page.
 ```
 Get-NPReport -Session $Session
 ```

 Get a verbose report Listing.

-Runs an additional query for every report in the context, as if you were navigating to every report's edit page.
+Multiple queries, like navigating to every report's edit page.
 ```
 Get-NPReport -Session $Session -Config
 ```